Executive Summary

 The determining factor is not the existence of a written emergency plan.

-The determining factor is the hospital's operational capability to protect first receivers and to support controlled reception, screening, routing, decontamination-support workflows, and care coordination for potentially contaminated arrivals during the first 72 hours.
+The determining factor is the hospital's operational capability to protect First Receivers and support controlled reception, screening, routing, decontamination, and care coordination for potentially contaminated arrivals within 100 miles during the first 72 hours of a contamination event.

-Defines five tiers of Hospital Preparedness to keep the ED open and support controlled reception, screening, routing, decontamination, and care coordination for potentially contaminated arrivals during the first 72 hours.
-Contaminated patients without contaminating the facility or the hospital first receivers for over 72 hours.
+Tier-3 and Tier-4 model Push Packs for hospital preparedness to keep the ED open and support controlled reception, screening, routing, decontamination, and care coordination for potentially contaminated arrivals during the first 72 hours.
+See: Tier-3 & 4 Push Packs configured to receive potentially contaminated patients without contaminating the Emergency Department and Hospital Units, the hospital's first receivers for over 72 hours.

 Most hospitals operate between Tier 1 and Tier 2, where plans exist, but operational protection for staff and first-receiver departments remains limited.